 - Accessories like; resistance bands, jump rope and kettlebells.

 What are some things to keep in mind before you buy a shed to store your equipment?
 Keep reading.
+If you need building plans for sheds, click here.

 If you’re working out outside, you probably don’t exactly have the same setup as inside.
 In an indoor gym, there is no need to move things around.